HACManchester/documentation/docs/Workshop_Areas/Woodwork/Inductions/MitreSaw.md

 Practical Test
 --------------

-### Mitre saw

-1. Checks/demo whilst unplugged
+### Checks/demo whilst unplugged

 -	[ ] Show how you would check the blade
 -	[ ] Show where bevel guide control is and operate it
 -	[ ] Show where mitre guide control is and operate
 -	[ ] Show where sliding fence control is and how you'd determine if it's necessary
 -	[ ] Explain which way the teeth should face

-2. Checks/demo whilst connected to power
+### Checks/demo whilst connected to power

 -	[ ] Cut straight cut
 -	[ ] Cut compound cut, moving guide if necessary